thelounge/thelounge.github.io/_guides/identdfile.md

 }
 ```

-If you have changed `bind` config variable in The Lounge, you will need to change `127.0.0.1` to the same bind address in the oidentd config above.
+If you have set the [`bind` configuration property](/docs/configuration#bind), you will need to change `127.0.0.1` to the same bind address in the oidentd configuration above.

 ## Using oidentd only